redhat-cop/tool-integrations/argo-cd-bridges/gitlab/README.md

 Note that any errors encountered while processing the expression are considered the same as if it had evaluated false.

+## Plugins

+This app supports arbitrary plugins for performing preprocessing on GitLab projects before adding them to Argo.
+If the environment variable `PLUGIN_DIRECTORY` is set, the directory will be scanned for Python files.
+Each Python file found in this directory is considered a single plugin, and should define a function with the signature `plugin(project) -> bool`.
+This is the plugin's entrypoint.
+It receives a parameter `project` of type `gitlab.v4.objects.Project` which is documented [here](https://python-gitlab.readthedocs.io/en/stable/gl_objects/projects.html#reference).
+It should return a boolean value, indicating whether the project should be added to Argo or not.
+If any plugin returns false - the project is 'rejected' and not added to Argo.
+An example plugin file can be found in [plugins/example.py](plugins/example.py).

 ## Typical Deployment

 ```sh